-"Any person who was a party to the appeal may appeal to the State Review Board by submitting an application to such Board within 21 calendar days upon receipt by certified mail of this decision.
+"Any person who was a party to the appealmay appeal to the State Review Board by submitting an application to such Board within 21 calendar days upon receipt by certified mail of this decision.
 Application forms are available from the Office of the State Review Board, 600 East Main Street, Richmond, Virginia 23219, (804) 371-7150."

 119.8 Appeals to the State Review Board.
 After final determination by the LBBCA in an appeal, any person who was a party to the appeal may further appeal to the State Review Board.
+In accordance with Section 36-114 of the Code of Virginia, the State Review Board shall have the power and duty to hear all appeals from decisions arising under the application of the USBC and to render its decision on any such appeal, which decision shall be final if no appeal is made therefrom.
 In accordance with Section 36-98.2 of the Code of Virginia for state-owned buildings and structures, appeals by an involved state agency from the decision of the building official for state-owned buildings or structures shall be made directly to the State Review Board.
-The application for appeal shall be made to the State Review Board within 21 calendar days of the receipt of the decision to be appealed.
-Failure to submit an application within that time limit shall constitute an acceptance of the building official's decision.
-For appeals from a LBBCA, a copy of the building official's decision and the written decision of the LBBCA shall be submitted with the application for appeal to the State Review Board.
+The application for appeal shall be made to the State Review Board within 21 calendar days of the receipt of the decision.
+For appeals from a LBBCA, a copy of the building official's decision and the written decision of the State Review Board.
 Upon request by the office of the State Review Board, the LBBCA shall submit a copy of all pertinent information from the record of the appeal.
 In the case of appeals involving state-owned buildings or structures, the involved state agency shall submit a copy of the building official's decision and other relevant information with the application for appeal to the State Review Board.
 Procedures of the State Review Board are in accordance with Article 2 (Section 36-108 et seq.) of Chapter 6 of Title 36 of the Code of Virginia.
-Decisions of the State Review Board shall be final if no further appeal is made.